 Both single words or phrases also influence the eye movement from one line of the text to another.

 The white space can be under-used and overused quite often.
-No matter what, avoid orphans or widows.
+If possible, try to avoid orphans or widows.

 Consider a sink, though.